 Dynamic Grand Piano Pop by Tim Praskins on the Casio PX350

 Organ-piano Jazz Groove by Tim Praskins on the Casio PX350

 Light County Rock by Tim Praskins on the Casio PX350

 Acoustic-Elec Piano rock by Tim Praskins on the Casio PX350

 Legendary pianist Joe Sample playing a Casio PX350 live in his hotel room impromptu and not rehearsed, and on camera too... that's called being brave:)

-Joe Sample showing off his piano playing skills in Concert with George Benson
+Joe Sample showing off his piano playing skills above in Concert with George Benson